Skip to main content

 • airlines (AOG)

 In the automotive world, downtime is the enemy.
-An assembly line that stops because a specific part is not on time costs a manufacturer tens of thousands of euros per hour.
-Airfreight is then not a luxury — it is the only logistics option that limits downtime.
+An assembly line that stops because a specific part is not delivered on time costs a manufacturer tens of thousands of dollars per hour.
+Air freight is not a luxury in this case — it’s the only logistics option to minimize downtime.

-But even outside of emergencies, airfreight for auto parts is structurally relevant.
-The modern automotive supply chain is global and just-in-time: parts are produced across multiple continents and must appear at the assembly line at exactly the right moment.
-For high-value components like electronic steering modules, airbag systems, or turbochargers, the value per kg is high enough to justify airfreight rates.
+But even outside of emergencies, air freight is structurally relevant for auto parts.
+The modern automotive supply chain is global and just-in-time: parts are produced on multiple continents and need to arrive exactly when required on the assembly line.
+For high-value components such as electronic steering modules, airbag systems, or turbochargers, the value per kilogram is high enough to justify airfreight rates.

 Mexico